-Large depends on what is in the box.
-The less normal it is, the more draws you need.
+Large depends on the contents of "the box".
+The less normal the contents, the more draws one must make to have a resulting probability histogram that is near normal.

 The central limit theorem explains why many distributions (e.g. height, eyesight, IQ, hearing, blood pressure, blood sugar) tend to be close to the normal distribution.
 The key ingredient is that the random variable being observed should be the sum or mean of many independent (not biased in any way) and identical (the chance is the same, draw after draw) random processes.